shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "What, you wouldn't turn into a cat to wear these?"
 Ersie bumped her.

 "No, they're fancy.
 But no fancy boots are worth becoming a cat."
 Mudrich turned her attention to the cart full of new items.
 "Cats are the most vile creatures in the whole land.
 They'd do anything to catch you off guard and they can kill you in an instant.
-Everytime I see a cat, I just want to smash it."
+Every time I see a cat, I just want to smash it."
 She rummaged through the items, landing on the cuffs first.
 "The only good cat is a dead cat, you know."
 She examined the cuffs.
 A blue tint broke out of the dull shine.
 "But you know what?"
 She put a cuff on her wrist.
 "They got good loot."
 She grabbed the cart and tried to lift it.
 To her surprise, and despite her awkward grip on its edge, it floated up into the air with her hand.

 "Whoa!
 How are you doing that?"
 Ersie dropped her tools.